...

 Facilitating Social Participation

-We provide a range of services aimed at enhancing the social integration and life skills of individuals and families.
+As an example of social support services, Green Crescent Counseling Center (YEDAM) provides a range of services aimed at enhancing the social integration and life skills of individuals and families.
 This includes personalized in-person consultations, organizing social activities, collaborating with the Employment Agency and Vocational Training Center and offering tailored guidance to meet specific needs.

-Our team of Social Workers intervenes in various areas to address the needs of individuals and families effectively:
+Green Crescent Counseling Center (YEDAM) team of Social Workers intervenes in various areas to address the needs of individuals and families effectively:

 • Helping individuals make the most of their leisure time